10 More Fu$k You Fridays Left Until 2020: Make it Count With These FYF Tips

 I have several companies.
 I have a business plan for each of them accompanied by a forecast and budget.
 I have a long term (3-year) vision accompanied by shorter-term objectives that feed that longer-term vision.

 Here’s the sheet, at a glance.
-I include the excel version HERE so you can start writing your own goals today.
+I include the excel version in this post, so you can start writing your own goals today.
+CLICK HERE TO DOWNLOAD YOUR 3 YEAR VISION TEMPLATE TODAY!

 Quarterly Goals: The Get Shit Done Tasks